Modern Vipassana meditation: Seeing reality in slow motion

 What can attendees expect?

 Have you seen the movie The Matrix and wished you had the ‘slow motion seeing’ ability like Neo when the bullets were coming at him?
 Have you ever noticed the bullets that are being shot at us through the words and actions of others or from our own minds?
-The good news is that there is a technique that can help us dodge these bullets by seeing the mind-body-feelings process in slow motion.
+The good news is that there is a technique that can help us dodge these bullets by seeing the mind-body-feelings process in slow motion, thus giving us a sense of inner freedom.

 About the teacher

-Abhi has an effortless and joyful approach to teaching Vipassana meditation.
-He is passionate about bringing the depth of wisdom from monasteries in Asia and utilising it to address the challenges of the modern Western world.
+Abhi is passionate about bringing the depth of wisdom from monasteries in Asia to make inner freedom accessible in modern everyday life.
 He does so by conveying the wisdom in simple language, in bite sized chunks with practical exercises relevant to daily life.

 - Vipassana Meditation TEDx talk with Eilona Ariel